puppetlabs/puppetlabs-firewall/README.markdown

 ##Usage

-There are two kinds of firewall rules you can use with Firewall: default rules and application-specific rules.
+There are two kinds of firewall rules you can use with firewall: default rules and application-specific rules.
 Default rules apply to general firewall settings, whereas application-specific rules manage firewall settings for a specific application, node, etc.

 All rules employ a numbering system in the resource's title that is used for ordering.
-When titling your rules, make sure you prefix the rule with a number, for example, `000 accept all icmp requests`. _000_ runs first, _999_ runs last.
+When titling your rules, make sure you prefix the rule with a number, for example, '000 accept all icmp requests'. _000_ runs first, _999_ runs last.

 ###Default Rules

 You can place default rules in either `my_fw::pre` or `my_fw::post`, depending on when you would like them to run.
 Rules placed in the `pre` class will run first, and rules in the `post` class, last.

 In iptables, the title of the rule is stored using the comment feature of the underlying firewall subsystem.
-Values must match `/^\d+[[:alpha:][:digit:][:punct:][:space:]]+$/`.
+Values must match '/^\d+[[:alpha:][:digit:][:punct:][:space:]]+$/'.

 ####Examples of Default Rules